Rust vs Julia in scientific computing

 Note

 If you prefer watching a short video as a trailer, you can watch the the recorded talk.
-But the blog post has many more details and aspects that can not fit into 7 minutes.
+But the blog post has many more details and aspects that can't fit into 7 minutes.

 ⚠️ Warning ⚠️